kpcoulter87/KT_Cybersecurity_Project_I/README.md

 These Beats allow us to collect the following information from each machine:

--#Filebeat: This collects data from the file system, enabling analysts to monitor files for suspicious changes.
+**-Filebeat:** This collects data from the file system, enabling analysts to monitor files for suspicious changes.
   -ex.
 Filebeat collects log data from machines the analyst can check for suspicious activity

--#Metricbeat: This collects metrics from the operating system and from services running on the server.
+**-Metricbeat:** This collects metrics from the operating system and from services running on the server.
   -ex.
 Metricbeat can measure the uptime (how long a machine has been on) of machines.